CathalHarte/Latex_CV/README.md

 Using the quickbuild function of Texmaker, was able to aggregate results pdfs into a single pdf.

 First template I wanted to try is [link](https://www.latextemplates.com/template/wenneker-resume-cv).
+This would not compile, but the issue is resolved in a single step with the following.

+    sudo apt install texlive-full

+### Dead end - starting at whatever texLive was already installed
+First template I wanted to try is [link](https://www.latextemplates.com/template/wenneker-resume-cv).

 The issue was XCharter.sty not found.
 How do I install packages to latex?